 Partner with Delivery Companies or Create Your Team?

 Working with delivery companies like Deliveroo, Just Eat or UberEATS is one option.
-Another is to create a local team of delivery drivers instead.
+Another is to create a local team of delivery drivers instead, although there would be costs involved like insurance and petrol.

 Partnering with Delivering Companies